Understanding Compulsory Third Party (CTP) Insurance

-It’s time to get the facts straight.
+It’s time to get the facts straight and answer the question: what is CTP insurance?
 Here’s a list of common CTP insurance myths, debunked.

-Myth #1: CTP covers injury to others and damage to your vehicle
+Myth #1: CTP covers both injury to others and damage to your vehicle

-CTP insurance can also safeguard you from having to pay claims made against you if you injure somebody on the road.
-Compensation for third parties can be costly, so CTP insurance makes sure you’re not out of pocket.
+Basically, CTP helps ensure that anyone injured in a motor vehicle accident is able to get the medical treatment or other help they need (subject to exclusions).
+CTP safeguards you from having to pay claims made against you if you injure somebody on the road.
+Compensation for third parties can be costly, so CTP insurance ensures you’re not out of pocket.

 Myth #2: The level of cover is the same Australia-wide

-The name says it all - CTP is a must in all states and territories.
+The name says it all - CTP or MAI Insurance is a must in all states and territories (subject to exclusions).
 For many states, like Victoria and Tasmania, it’s automatically tacked onto your rego so you don’t need to think twice about it.
-However, if you live in New South Wales, you have to buy it separately from an insurer.
-Like, say… AAMI!
+But if you live in New South Wales, you have to buy it separately from an insurer, like AAMI!

 The tricky thing is that what’s covered varies from state to state.
-Things like fault, liability, injury and compensation are really dependent on where your car is registered.
+Things like fault, liability, injury and compensation are really dependent on where the accident occurs (regardless of where your car is registered).
 For example, at fault drivers in New South Wales may be eligible for compensation while this may not be the case in Victoria.

-Confusing, hey?
-It’s always good to familiarise yourself with your local traffic authority’s CTP regulations.
+It’s always good to familiarise yourself with your local CTP or MAI Insurance regulations.

 - New South Wales